zhangshenqi/Fault-Tolerant-Distributed-System/doc/active_replication.md

 [Active replica](../src/ActiveReplica.java) extends replica.
 It is the replica which performs active replication.

 ### Total Order
 A voting mechanism is utilized to ensure that all replicas handle user requests in the same order.
 When receiving a user request, the replica will not handle it immediately.
 Instead, the request is stored in the user request set.
-The primary replica will initiate a vote to ask backups whether they also receive this request.
+The primary replica will initiate a vote for this request.
+It asks backups whether they also receive this request.
 Only when all backups answer yes, the primary will ask them to handle it.
 Otherwise, the primary will tell backups to give up, and nothing will be done.

 ### Logging and Checkpointing
 Each replica maintains a log and a checkpoint.
 Whenever a user request is handled, it is appended to the log.
 Checkpoint is a snapshot of the data.
 The replica periodically empties the log and updates the checkpoint.
 Therefore, user requests in the log are all later than the checkpoint.